popop12342/corpus-builber/README.md

 # Corpus Constructor

-Tool for semi-auromatic corpus construction for training NLP models.
+Tool for semi-automatic corpus construction for training NLP models.
 This project allows for a definition of a domain corpus by using a context-free grammar in the BNF form.
 This grammar is used to produce sample sentences belonging to this defined language.
 That are later